greenorbitspace/hub/userguide/content/en/docs/legal-compliance/_index.md

 ---
-title: "Legal and Compliance"
+title: Legal and Compliance
 weight: 9
-description: >
+description: Optional guidance and recommendations about organizing, authoring, and managing your technical documentation.
-  Optional guidance and recommendations about organizing, authoring, and managing your technical documentation.
+ref: legal-compliance
 ---

 Use this section to learn about some of the best practices around creating technical documentation with Docsy.